 Specifically, firms on the left side of the graph in Figure 1 will see their sustainable productivity improve as their innovation activities increase, while those on the right side of the graph will see their sustainable firm growth decrease significantly as their innovation activities decline after reaching a certain threshold.
 More precisely, the FbI coefficients move from positive to negative.
 When Inov reaches 47.6%, there is an inflection point beyond which sustainable growth begins to decline.
+Specifically, firms' productivity increases in the early stages of technological innovation development, peaks, and then declines as the innovation is further developed.
+This raises concerns about inefficiency in R&D spending, which is a significant issue for business leaders.
 In terms of a comparison, this inflection point is above the inflection point of 0.398 proved by Li et al. (2021) in the context of Chinese firms.

 The positive impact can be explained by the fact that innovation drives growth and development in Arab firms, promoting competitiveness, effectiveness, and sustainability.
-It allows high quality goods and services, increasing market share and customer loyalty.
+More specifically, in the initial growth phase, Arab companies focus primarily on productivity growth, often to the detriment of effective R&D spending.
+As the industrialization strategy progresses and the use of advanced technologies increases, the company's intangible assets grow until a tipping point is reached.
+This tipping point is estimated at 0.47, meaning that intangible assets represent 47% of the balance sheet total.
+Beyond this tipping point, the company can no longer increase its sustainable productivity as easily.
+It is then forced to rationalize its R&D spending and consolidate its intangible assets.
+Concerns about technological efficiency have become more significant, and stricter policies are implemented to reduce all forms of inefficiency and resource waste.
+Also, it allows high quality goods and services, increasing market share and customer loyalty.
 It enables market expansion, attracting a wider customer base.
 Innovation improves operational efficiency, reducing costs and increasing productivity.
 It creates employment opportunities, increases income levels, and improves living standards.
-It promotes sustainability and aligns consumer demand for ecofriendly products.
+It promotes sustainability and aligns consumer demand for eco-friendly products.
 Innovation is transformative in shaping the Arab business and economic landscape.
 This outcome is in line with the findings of Dosi et al. (1995), Coad et al. (2016), and Babina et al. (2024).
 Hence, hypothesis 1(a) is confirmed.

 However, although it is a driver of business growth in the Arab region, innovation could also negatively impact firm growth when the profitability and efficiency of R&D expenditures are low, due to the high costs of implementing new technologies or the limited scope of innovations.
 In addition, the risk of failure is a real concern, as not all innovative ventures deliver the expected returns, potentially resulting in significant financial setbacks.
 While technological progress is beneficial, it could also lead to job displacement through automation, resulting in a greater need for highly skilled workers compared to low-skilled workers.
 This shift could involve higher wages and reduced firm performance if productivity is not sufficiently high.
 Market disruption is another issue, as innovation may make existing business models outdated, putting companies that fail to adapt at a competitive disadvantage.
 Finally, regulatory challenges can create barriers, especially in industries with strict compliance requirements, as navigating these regulations can be both expensive and time-consuming.
 These factors highlight the intricate environment that Arab firms must navigate to successfully innovate.
 This result consists with Aghion et al. (2005) and Spescha (2018).
+Hence, hypothesis 1(b) is confirmed.